jmomx/mrjohnmorrow.github.io/work.md

 permalink: /work/
 ---

-Currently I am COO and Head of Product at [Gauntlet](https://gauntlet.network), where we are building a financial modeling platform for crypto.
-We're an early stage company looking to grow so if you are passionate about our decentralized future, I encourage you to reach out.
+Currently I am COO at [Gauntlet](https://gauntlet.network), where we are building a financial modeling platform for crypto.
+We [raised a Series B](https://www.bloomberg.com/news/articles/2022-03-14/ex-d-e-shaw-research-quant-spins-his-crypto-firm-into-unicorn) in 2022 and are still growing, so if you are interested I encourage you to reach oout.

 I previously managed Fulfillment and worked as a PM for [Gigster](http://gigster.com) from 2015-2018, where I worked to allow anyone in the world to build software, quickly and easily.